ericajini/Election_Analysis/README.md

 Diana DeGette was the winner of the election with 272,892 votes which was 73.8% of the total vote count.

 ## Election Audit Summary:

+This analysis was created with empty list's/ dictionaries where unique values are added by looping through the data.
+With that said, we could repurpose this code to analyzie an election on a much larger scale.
+I think the code could also be repurposed to present a summary of the results for surveys (example: for all of the counties in MI, what is their favorite food and what is the overall winner for the state?).